apache/druid/docs/tutorials/tutorial-kafka.md

   -->

-This tutorial shows you how to load data into Apache Druid from a Kafka stream, using Druid's Kafka indexing service.
+This tutorial shows you how to load data into Apache&circledR; Druid from a Kafka stream, using Druid's Kafka indexing service.

 The tutorial guides you through the steps to load sample nested clickstream data from the [Koalas to the Max](https://www.koalastothemax.com/) game into a Kafka topic, then ingest the data into Druid.